 Successful completion of the Mechina Program will help you improve your chances of admission to the prestigious Hebrew University, as well as to other institutions of higher education in Israel.
 Click here to learn more about the minimum requirements for successful completion of the Mechina.

 As a Mechina student, you’ll take intensive language courses in Hebrew and English.
 (Those who graduated from an English-speaking secondary school are exempt from English courses.)
 You’ll also take Jewish history and Israel studies; statistics or mathematics; and introductory courses which may be recognized by certain departments in HebrewU’s faculties of Humanities, Social Sciences, and Science.
 Learn more about the curriculum.

-All courses are taught in basic Hebrew, with the exception of Jewish history, which is also offered in English, French, Russian, and Arabic.
+All courses are taught in basic Hebrew, with the exception of Jewish history, which is also offered in English, French, and Russian.

 You will take one of three tracks of study: